jsalinasf/cheat_sheets/dockerCommands.md

 	docker exec -it webapp bash
 	docker exec -it webapp sh
 * You will have to choose the command properly according to the distro used on the container

+### DOCKER Registry
+image: repository_dns_name_or_ip/user_account/image

+When the "repository_dns_name_or_ip" is not provided, then the default docker hub registry is assum,ed to be used

+When the "user_account" is not provided, then the user/organization account that gets used is the same name as the image
+	docker run nginx

+Private Registries (on prem or cloud) are used to store images that are meant to be privatem for intyernal use only.
+Ex: Your company RRHH app

+Remeber to login when using a private registry to pull and push images

+You can download a docker hub registry image and run it locally in your datacenter.
+Registries installed on prem, will use port 5000